 See how the other half live

 Spot Melbourne's rich and famous around Portsea during holidays.
 Take the Millionaire's Walk to Sorrento along cliff tops, through landscaped gardens and past private jetties for vantage points of their imposing mansions.
-Take in stunning views of the calm waters of Port Phillip Bay and the contrasting ocean beaches.
+As you travel across the lands of the Bunurong people, take in stunning views of the calm waters of Port Phillip Bay and the contrasting ocean beaches.

 Summer on the water